-Bluetooth® HandsFreeLink®
+≥Bluetooth® HandsFreeLink®

+Bluetooth ® Wireless Technology

-Bluetooth[®] Wireless Technology Bluetooth[®] name and logos are registered trademarks owned by Bluetooth SIG, Inc., and any use of such marks by Honda Motors Co., Ltd., is under license.
+The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc., and any use of such marks by Honda Motors Co., Ltd., is under license.
 Other trademarks and trade names are those of their respective owners.